xPloits3c/DorkEye/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 <div align="center">
-- 🌟 If you found DorkEye useful, please star the repository! 🌟
+🌟 If you found DorkEye useful, please star the repository! 🌟
- - Made with ❤️ for you.

 </div>
-Happy Dorking!
-Stay Legal, Stay Ethical! 🔍🔐